 - a.
 Upon the Contractor submitting a Proposal in accordance with the State's procurement process; - b.
-Upon the Contractor executing a contract with the State; - c.
-Upon renewal or extension of the Contract; and - d.
+Annually, including upon execution, renewal, or extension of the Contract with the State; and - c.
 Within thirty-five (35) calendar days after any change in ownership of the Contractor.